ZakirG/open-daw/README.md

 ##### Upcoming features for release 1.0:
 - a dynamic grid to allow sequencing with eighth, 16th, and 32nd notes
 - sequence export to wav
-- UI updates and visual improvements for iPhone 5 (320px)
+- UI updates and visual improvements
+- sequence presets

 ##### Feature goals for v2.0:
 - a midi-compatible piano roll